I enjoy cooking, writing, growing things, crafts, and homeschooling my daughter.

 6. Christmas Tree With Hole-Punched Lights

 I found this one at Family Fun.
-The results are really neat and look nice hanging in a window.
+The results are really neat and look lovely hanging in a window.

-I actually DID have a gold star button for the top of the tree (as the instructions suggest), but I couldn't get it to stay in place so we used a star sticker.
-Something I want to mention is that when you do the final assembly on the tree, you have to make sure the pieces are all facing the same way.
+I actually DID have a gold star button for the top of the tree, but I couldn't get it to stay in place, so we used a star sticker.
+I want to mention that when you do the final assembly on the tree, you have to make sure the pieces are all facing the same way.
 In other words, if one of the colored pieces from the middle has gotten flipped over, the colors won't show through correctly.
 You'll see what I mean.
 My other hint would be to use fairly thin paper in the middle for ease of punching holes.

-My daughter (my tester :-) thought this one was "cool" and immediately wanted to try extra colors.
+My daughter thought this one was "cool" and immediately wanted to try extra colors.

 7. 3D-Look Paper Ornaments: So Cute!

-You use small pieces of a drinking straw to separate the pieces.
+You use small pieces of a drinking straw to separate the parts.
 You won't believe where I got this idea.
-My daughter has a cute pair of reindeer earrings (I'll try to add a photo) and the reindeer is in three layers.
+My daughter has a cute pair of reindeer earrings (I'll try to add a photo), and the reindeer is in three layers.
 I thought...hmm...I can make that idea into ornaments of all kinds.
 I'm sure someone will improve on it.
-We are going to try christmas trees and snowmen too.
+We are going to try Christmas trees and snowmen too.
 This particular pattern has some detailed cutting around the antlers, so I'm adding an option for simpler cutting.